 - The remuneration, including all incidental wage costs, taxes and other components, is paid by the university/research institution.
-The scale of personnel costs given in Table 13 includes both the employee and the employer portions. - Personnel costs higher than those in the given scale are not eligible for support, unless the collective contract for Austrian universities gives a higher scale.
-In such cases, the Head of the Laboratory must provide documentary evidence in the written application (e.g. in the event of an expansion), when submitting the annual budget for the following year and in the event of any laboratory audits.
-In justified exceptional cases higher personnel cost rates may be approved by the CDG Executive Board following an application.
-The prerequisite for this is that the person in question has the special qualifications required for the position, which are higher than those attributed to the personnel cost rate according to the CDG personnel cost rates can only be granted after a separate application and the approval by the CDG Executive Board. - Additional components of a salary that are voluntary and not foreseen or required by the terms of the collective contract for Austrian universities are not eligible for support. - The pension provisions correspond to those in the collective contract for Austrian universities, which envisages a back-payment after two years.
+The scale of personnel costs given in Table 13 includes both the employee and the employer portions. - In general, personnel costs higher than those in the given scale are not eligible for support, unless the collective contract for Austrian universities gives a higher scale.
+In such cases, the Head of the Laboratory must provide documentary evidence in the written application.
+In justified exceptional cases, however, higher personnel cost rates may be approved by the CDG Executive Board following an application.
+The prerequisite for this is special qualifications, for example if there is no doctoral degree present, but a corresponding qualification can be proven by publications and therefore the personnel cost rate for postdocs is to be paid.
+In any case, higher personnel cost rates can only be granted after a separate application and approval by the CDG Executive Board. - Additional components of a salary that are voluntary and not foreseen or required by the terms of the collective contract for Austrian universities are not eligible for support. - The pension provisions correspond to those in the collective contract for Austrian universities, which envisages a back-payment after two years.
 Savings built up to effect this backpayment qualify as eligible costs.
 However, the Laboratory may not build up any other reserves or savings. - It is recommended to inform the commercial partners in good time of any plans for advance payments. - It is recommended to include a valorisation of personnel costs (except for the honorarium for heading the Laboratory) in the multi-year cost plan.
 According to its economic forecast from December 2023, the Austrian National Bank expects inflation of 4.0%, 3.0% and 2.5% for the years 2024 to 2026 respectively. - The salaries will be adjusted annually in accordance with the salary increases in the civil service.
 The CDG makes official announcements of the increases. - If staff members work only part-time for the CD Laboratory, the personnel costs should be paid in proportion to the time worked. - Study fees are not reimbursed.
 The salaries enable a level of payment that is sufficient to cover study fees.